-The Parish Church is a new church plant in Sonoma County, CA. Our heart is to see the gospel of Christ saturate our lives and our city so that every man, woman, and child has a daily encounter with Jesus.
+The Parish Church is a new church plant in Petaluma, CA. Our heart is to see the gospel of Christ saturate our lives and our city so that every man, woman, and child has a daily encounter with Jesus.
 We believe that the healthiest, most fruitful, and biblically formed way to be the church is to live together as a family through the everyday stuff of life.
-We do this primarily through Missional Communities (MC's) - a family of servant missionaries sent on mission by God as disciples who make disciples.
-As the Spirit grows the church and we multiply into more than one MC, we will begin to gather together on Sundays to celebrate what the Lord is doing in and through us!
+We do this primarily through Missional Communities (MC's) - a family of servant missionaries sent on mission by God as disciples who make disciples and by gathering together on Sundays to celebrate what the Lord is doing in and through us!

 Below, you can explore through some of our core identities and rhythms that pertain to how we live out the gospel as a family.
 We're so excited to be at this stage of gathering disciples who are as passionate as we are for seeing the love of Christ blanket Sonoma County.
 If at any point you have questions or feel like the Spirit might be pointing you towards The Parish Church, please visit the What's Next page and reach out.